Double-entry Accounting System

 4.6.
 Analysis of rent prepayment transaction

-Event No. 6.
-On June 1, 20X6 Mrs. Huske realized that the business was growing and in this connection rented a larger office. $2,400 cash was paid in advance for a 1-year rent of the new lease.
+Event No. 6: On June 1, 20X6 Mrs. Huske realized that the business was growing and in this connection rented a larger office. $2,400 cash was paid in advance for a 1-year rent of the new office.
 The transaction decreases one asset account (Cash) and increases another (Prepaid Rent).
 To increase the Prepaid Rent account it is debited and to decrease the Cash account it is credited:

 Illustration 12: Effect of rent payment in T accounts